prociow/sensorberg-dev.github.io/_posts/2015-04-22-Unlimited-Use-Cases-With-Action-Payload.md

 <img alt="Screenshot from manage.sensorberg.com" src="/images/posts/2015-04-22-Unlimited-Use-Cases-With-Action-Payload/management-setup_001.png"/ width="100%" style="img-responsive center-block">

-I´ve setup my campaign as an in-app campaign with some custon payload.
+I´ve setup my campaign as an in-app campaign with some custom payload.
 The payload contains the actual content that will be rendered when you tap the notification, or when you´re using the app:

 {% highlight json %}
 {